apt-astro/astrosingularity/README.md

 2. ___emerlin\_pipeline.def___ Contains many of the KERN packages, but additionally includes a full install of CASA (https://casa.nrao.edu/ -- currently v5.6.2-2) along with Javier Moldon's eMERLIN CASA pipeline (https://github.com/e-merlin/eMERLIN_CASA_pipeline).
 Please see the README on Javier's github page for detailed instructions on how to use the pipeline.
 3. ___jvla\_pipeline.def___ Another variant of the KERN + CASA image, with an additional Python control script to enable automated processing of VLA data using the NRAO VLA CASA pipeline (https://science.nrao.edu/facilities/vla/data-processing/pipeline).

+Each of these containers can be built with Singularity (version >= 3.0.0) using (e.g.)

+> sudo singularity build [imagename] emerlin\_pipeline.def

-These images contain largely similar sets of software packages - the chief differences between them are in the behaviour of the command:
+Where "[imagename]" is an arbitrary name of your choosing.
+These container  images contain largely overlapping sets of software packages - the chief differences between them are in the behaviour of the command:

 > singularity run [imagename]

 with ___emerlin\_pipeline.def___ automatically scripting and initialising an eMERLIN calibration run, and ___jvla\_pipeline.def___ scripting and initialising a VLA calibration run.
-Further information on how to use these images are to be found in the respective %help sections of each build script, and can be called from the built Singularity container image using
+Further information on how to use these images are to be found in the respective %help sections of each build script.
+These can also be called from the built Singularity container image using

 > singularity run-help [imagename]